SergioSSantiago/Starkwall/README.md

 ### The Core Concept

+- **📱 Mobile-First Design**: Built specifically for mobile devices with posts sized at iPhone 16 dimensions (393×852px), making every post feel like a full-screen mobile experience
 - **🗺️ Infinite Canvas**: Posts are arranged on an unlimited 2D grid, creating a visual, explorable social space
 - **🔗 Blockchain-Native**: Every post is minted on-chain with permanent ownership records
 - **📍 Adjacent Growth**: New posts must connect to existing ones, creating organic community clusters